blazfxx/boxu-ai/README.md

 This is a free app, built with **free** in mind.
 It is supposed to be a personal assistant that can perform tasks for users and such.

+# How does it work?

+It accepts APIs from GROK, OpenRouter, OpenAI, and local models from OLLAMA.

+Using the Grok API is more than enough for simple tasks, and we use OpenRouter for VL.
+For local models, you should use a model (or 2) that can support text and VL, and is smart for instructions.

 # What can it do currently?

 - BOXU can currently